haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 This tutorial essentially taught me how to setup my development environment, and push a sample application onto Bluemix.

 ### 3.1.1 manifest.yml
-The manifest.yml file contains the metadata for your project (like your project name, your project URL, etc).
+The manifest.yml file contains the metadata for your project (like your project name, your project URL, the services that are used, etc).
 This file is important, as it tells the IBM Cloud how to run your project.

 ## 3.2 Using ClearDB (MySQL) with your Node application and the Cloud.